Thandie and I so wanted to create a lovely blog post for Valentine’s Day.

 We’d originally assumed we were going to post a lovely ‘gifts for her’ type thing.
 Gorgeous, quirky undies, perhaps some wise quotes ‘on love’, perhaps some wondering on what ‘intimacy means’, sexuality from a female, rather than male gaze.
 A random stream of consciousness I was hoping would serendipitously flow together in harmony as it can…. when you have time on your hands.

 On the very early morning’s call time on the 13th, I realized that this was so not gonna happen.

 What to do?
-While making up Kirsten, I told her about my father coming from Trinidad, and my Mum being an English public school girl from the countryside, how she was engaged, but fell in love with my Dad instead at a time (late1950’s Britain!) where there were few people of colour in the UK.
+While making up Kirsten, I told her about my father coming from Trinidad, and my Mum being an English public school girl from the countryside, how she was engaged but fell in love with my Dad instead at a time (late1950’s Britain!) where there were few people of color in the UK.

 With my heritage, how did I miss this juicy bit of American civil rights history?
 And what better way I thought, to ‘de-Hallmark’ a day that has made a bit of a cliché out of love?
 Knowing that I had no time to give this post the heartfelt focus it deserved, I asked our friend Tadiwa Wazara if she would lovingly write it for us instead!
 Thank you lovely one!

-My name is Tadiwa, which in my native language Shona (one of Zimbabwe’s native languages) means ‘we are loved.’
+My name is Tadiwa, which is my native language Shona (one of Zimbabwe’s native languages) means ‘we are loved.’

 Over the years, being given such a name has made me question what it means to truly love unconditionally.
-That is why it was an honour when I was asked to write a post especially for Valentine’s Day.
+That is why it was an honor when I was asked to write a post, especially for Valentine’s Day.